About the map

 - Filter by data - Explore data from different time periods using the 'filter by date' drop-down under the data chart.

-- Zoom in & out - See areas in more detail or compare across areas.
+- Zoom in and out - See areas in more detail or compare across areas.
 You can also download charts and maps using the

 - Download specific data - If you want to use a chart or map in your own local reports, use the 'Download Options' button; you can select your organisation of interest and this will be highlighted on the downloaded data.